remoshock/remoshock/README.md

 `./pyshockrnd.py`

-You can setup multiple rules by using different [section]-names in pyshock.ini:
+You can prepare multiple rules by using different [section]-names in pyshock.ini:

 `./pyshockrnd.py -s other_section`